dagraham/etm-dgraham/README.md

 Type character: **>**

-For unfinished tasks and other items with `@b` entries, when the starting date given by `@s` is within `@b` days of the current date, a warning that the item is beginning soon appears on the current date together with the item summary and the number of days remaining until the current date.
+For unfinished tasks and other items with `@b` entries, when the scheduled date given by `@s` is within `@b` days of the current date, a warning that the item is beginning soon appears on the current date together with the item summary and the number of days remaining until the current date.

 [↺ contents](#contents)